Report claims Yemen's Houthis have a hypersonic missile, possibly raising stakes in Red Sea crisis

 Hypersonic weapons, which fly at speeds higher than Mach 5, could pose crucial challenges to missile defense systems because of their speed and maneuverability.

 China is believed to be pursuing the weapons, as is America.
-Russia claims it has already used them on the battlefield in Ukraine.
-However, speed and maneuverability isn't a guarantee the missile will successfully strike a target.
-Ukraine's air force in May said it shot down a Russian hypersonic Kinzhal missile with a Patriot battery.
+Russia claims it has already used them.

-In Yemen, Abdul Malik al-Houthi, the Houthi rebels' secretive supreme leader, boasted about the rebels' weapons efforts at the end of February.
+In Yemen, Abdul Malik al-Houthi boasted that his fighters “continue to expand the effectiveness and scope of our operations to areas and locations the enemy never expects.”
+He said they would prevent ships “connected to the Israeli enemy even crossing the Indian Ocean ... heading toward the Cape of Good Hope.”

-“We have surprises that the enemies do not expect at all,” he warned at the time.
+The Houthis have attacked ships since November, saying they want to force Israel to end its offensive in Gaza, launched in response to Hamas' Oct.
+7 attack on southern Israel.
+The ships targeted by the Houthis, however, have increasingly had little or no connection to Israel, the U.S. or other nations involved in the war.
+The rebels have also fired missiles toward Israel, though they have largely fallen short or been intercepted.

 After seizing Yemen's capital, Sanaa, in 2014, the Houthis ransacked government arsenals, which held Soviet-era Scud missiles and other arms.

-As the Saudi-led coalition entered Yemen's conflict in 2015, the Houthis arsenal was increasingly targeted.
+As the Saudi-led coalition entered Yemen's conflict on behalf of its exiled government in 2015, the Houthis' arsenal was increasingly targeted.
 Soon — and despite Yemen having no indigenous missile manufacturing infrastructure — newer missiles made their way into rebel hands.

 Iran long has denied arming the Houthis, likely because of a yearslong United Nations arms embargo on the rebels.
 However, the U.S. and its allies have seized multiple arms shipments bound for the rebels in Mideast waters.
 Weapons experts as well have tied Houthi arms seized on the battlefield back to Iran.